 I didn't freeze the entire contents of the can in one lump, though, because that wouldn't be convenient the next time I need a small amount.
 I froze it in one-tablespoon quantities.
 Here's how to do it.

 - Line a baking sheet with parchment paper, or better yet, line it with a leftover cereal box liner.
-(I was out of cereal box liners because I used them all up over the holidays so I used parchment, but this is an ideal way to reuse those linings.)

-- Place the baking sheet flatly in your freezer for six hours or overnight.
+- Place the baking sheet flat in your freezer for six hours or overnight.
 You can gently place another layer of parchment or lining on the top if you want to cover it completely.

-- Once the tomato paste is frozen, line a freezer-proof container with parchment or liner (I used the same parchment that had been in the freezer).
+- Once the tomato paste is frozen, line a freezer-proof container with parchment or liner.
+(I used the same parchment that had been in the freezer).
 Then pop each frozen amount into the container (see photo below), seal it tightly, and put in the freezer.
 You’ll want to do this quickly.
 You don't want the paste to begin to defrost.

 - Next time you need just a small amount of tomato paste, you can open the container and take out the amount you need.

 You can also do this by spraying a plastic ice cube tray with non-stick spray and putting the tomato paste in by one-tablespoon amounts.
 After it's frozen, you can pop out the paste chunks like ice cubes and store as described above.

 Another option I could have used up the tomato paste was to make this no-cook, homemade pizza sauce.
 The recipe calls for a 6-ounce can of tomato paste, and since I’d only used a teaspoon out of the can, I could have fudged the amount for this recipe.